-Let’s be honest: We millennial coffee hipsters can tend to act like we invented pour-over filtered coffee.
-Modern coffee culture is often accused of being made up of elitist snobs who co-opt long-established inventions by dressing them up in hip yet superfluous new clothing.
+Let’s be honest: We millennial coffee hipsters tend to act like we invented pour-over filtered coffee.
+Modern coffee culture is often accused of being made up of elitist snobs who co-opt long-established inventions by dressing them up in hip, yet superfluous, new clothing.

-Peter Schlumbohm invented the Chemex Coffee Pot way back in 1941.
-With its simple design and a minimalist look, in 1958 it was declared one of the best-designed modern products, and eventually even found its way into the Museum of Modern Art.
+Peter Schlumbohm invented the Chemex coffee maker way back in 1941.
+With its simple design and a minimalist look, in 1958 it was declared one of the best-designed modern products and eventually even found its way into the Museum of Modern Art.

-Why, then, did it take so long for this beautiful manual coffee filter to become popular again?
-Well, it never really went away, but the Chemex now gets better publicity – and it also happens to be a perfect product for the Age of Instagram (Chemex’s Instagram Account is here, by the way).
+Why, then, did it take so long for this beautiful manual coffee maker to become popular again?
+Well, it never really went away, but the Chemex now gets better publicity – and it also happens to be a perfect product for the age of Instagram (Chemex’s Instagram account is here, by the way).

 How the heck is something so basic supposed to make coffee?
 Well, you can’t make coffee yet – not until you also buy a stack of Chemex filters, which aren’t cheap, unfortunately.